homonto/ESPnow-MQTT-HomeAssistant-Gateway/README.md

 <h4>Sensor device - sender</h4>
 Tasks are as described above so the code is in 1 file only: sender.ino <br>
 <br>
-Next: the file with credentials: passwords.h (ssid, password, webserver where your firmware is stored) - this file is only used for OTA.<br>
+Next is the file with credentials: passwords.h (ssid, password, webserver where your firmware is stored) - this file is only used for OTA.<br>
 <br>
 Finally there is a configuration file where you must specify details for each sensor device (such as sensors used, GPIO etc.): devices_config.h<br>
 <br>